Sky Q Explained: Hub, Box and Q Experience Options

 - Ensure there’s a good distance between your box and other electrical devices.

 Can I get Sky Q installed without any drilling?

-You will need to have a dish installed, which you won’t have if you’re not already a Sky customer, so there may be some drilling required.
+You may need to get some installation work done, which you won’t have if you’re not already a Sky customer, so there may be some drilling required.
 Sky’s engineers, it says, can advise you on your options on the day of installation.
-If, however, you live in a block of flats with a communal dish, you won’t need to have a new one installed.

-I already have a Sky box, will I still need an engineer visit?
+I already have Sky, will I still need an engineer visit?

 Yes.
 To make sure you get set up without a hitch, Sky always sends an engineer to come with the new equipment and get it set up for you.

 What Sky Q content is available in Ultra HD?

 What content you receive is also dependent on your package.
 You won’t get any UHD channels that aren’t included in your deal just because you have access to UHD.
 Here’s a guide to what you’ll see in UHD according to each package:

 - Within Sky Entertainment: Documentaries on Nat Geo and the Discovery channel, live music events, plus catch up drama and comedy.